Hi, I’m Sam Dylan Finch. Looks like you found my blog!

 - Debates About My Gender Have Convinced Me Of One Thing: It’s Time To Get Louder

 - Capture Bonding: How I Both Need and Grieve My Gender Transition

 - 3 Transition Obstacles I Never Expected as Mentally Ill and Transgender

 I’m Sam!
 I’m a genderqueer writer and editor, working in digital media with the hopes of changing the conversation around trans/queer identity, mental health, and social justice.

-As someone who struggles with depression, obsessive-compulsive disorder, and complex PTSD – as well as moving through the world as a queer and transgender person – connecting with people who share my experiences has been a very important part of my journey.
+As someone who struggles with depression, borderline disorder, OCD, and complex trauma – as well as moving through the world as a queer and transgender person – connecting with people who share my experiences has been a very important part of my journey.

 But it’s been difficult to find myself represented in the media I consume, to say the least.
 I created Let’s Queer Things Up!, then, as a safe haven for myself and others in my community.
 Since then, I’ve dedicated my career to complicating the narratives around mental health and LGBTQIA+ identity.